-Washington had best summer air quality on record due to covid-19 restrictions and good weather
+Washington had best summer air quality on record because of covid-19 restrictions and good weather

 Jen Desimone, air program chief at the Council of Governments, said the organization plans to study the summer’s emissions reductions and where they came from to determine how they can be sustained.
 It hopes to assess “what [measures] can be cost effective and improve air quality on a longer-term basis,” she said in an interview.

 Weather conditions also helped keep pollution at bay.
-Hot, sunny, and stagnant air tends to increase pollution while cool, cloudy, windy and rainy weather suppresses it.
+Hot, sunny and stagnant air tends to increase pollution while cool, cloudy, windy and rainy weather suppresses it.
 In the late spring, it was cloudy and cool.
 Then, even though the summer was hotter than normal, especially in July, occasional downpours helped clear the air.

 In the 164 days between March and August, the region had two Code Orange days, 31 Code Yellow days for moderate pollution levels, and the rest were Code Green or good air-quality days.